Gabe's Classic Coho Salmon Melt

 This recipe originated with our Master Smoker, Gabe Stoltz.
 When Gabe’s not smoking fish at Wildfish, he’s in the "Lower 48" perfecting his Stalefish under Portland’s Burnside Bridge—no, seriously!
 That, or any number of the Pacific Northwest’s best underground skate spots (which we promised him we wouldn’t reveal here...)

-Not only is skateboarding not a crime, it’s actually a pretty good workout too.
-It's also a sport where concrete meets flesh.
+Not only is skateboarding not a crime, it’s not easy and it's a sport where concrete meets flesh.
 A lot.
 So, like all extreme sports, solid recovery food is key.

 Enter Gabe’s Classic Coho Melt.
 Wildfish Cannery’s Classic Coho provides one of the richest sources of omega-3 fats EPA and DHA, proven to improve bone strength and aid in recovery.
 Not only that, but it also offers a complete array of essential amino acids needed to build, repair and maintain muscle.
 We could easily fill this blog post with the wondrous and vast benefits of Alaska seafood consumption, so if you’re curious you can read more here, but first let's get to the food.